VickySteeves/lc-git/_episodes/08-github-sync.md

 - "`push` is a Git verb for sending changes from the local repository to a remote repository"

 ---

+- This material will be folded into previous lesson

 ## Syncing local changes to GitHub